-GEN200 College Algebra - 4.5 Credit Hours
+GEN200 College Algebra - 4.5 Credit Hours (55 contact hours)

 This course is an in-depth study of the traditional topics of college algebra.
 These topics include solving linear and quadratic equations and inequalities, graphs of equations and inequalities, operations involving polynomials and rational expressions, exponents, radicals, and introduction to exponential and logarithmic functions.